USS Stokes: Decommissioning and civilian service

 She arrived at Norfolk on 29 May and was decommissioned on 9 July.
 Her name was struck from the Navy List on 19 July 1946 and she was returned to the War Shipping Administration.
 Ex-USS Stokes had a tumultuous civilian career, being sold, re-sold, and re-possessed numerous times over the next 25 years.

-Initially purchased from the Maritime Commission by the Oceanic Steamship Company, she was renamed SS Sierra on 9 May 1947.
-She operated under that name until 3 March 1961 when Oceanic sold the vessel to Matson Navigation Co, who renamed her SS Hawaiian Banker.
-The 1961 date may be in error, as the ship appears in the background in a 1951 movie called 'The Mob' starring Broderick Crawford, bearing the 'Hawaiian Banker' name.
-Later that year (8 September) Matson renamed the ship SS Fanwood.
+Initially purchased from the Maritime Commission by the Oceanic Steamship Company, she was renamed Sierra on 9 May 1947.
+She operated under that name until 3 March 1961 when Oceanic sold the vessel to Matson Navigation Co, who renamed her Hawaiian Banker.
+Later that year (8 September) Matson renamed the ship Fanwood.
 Matson sold the ship to Sea-Land Services, Inc. on 15 September 1961.
-Sea-Land Sold her to Georgelis Mid-America Lines, Inc. on 20 April 1964 where she served under the name SS A&J Doctor Max until being repossessed by Sea-Land on 10 July 1964 and named back to SS Fanwood.
+Sea-Land sold her to Georgelis Mid-America Lines, Inc. on 20 April 1964 where she served under the name A&J Doctor Max until being repossessed by Sea-Land on 10 July 1964 and named back to Fanwood.
 On 13 May 1965 Sea-Land transferred the title on the ship to the Maritime Administration under the exchange program; MARAD promptly leased the ship back to Sea-Land the same day.
 The lease expired about a year later (22 April 1966) and the ship was returned to MARAD who sold her to Waterman Industries Corp the same day.
 Waterman sold the vessel to Gatx/Boothe Corp on 15 May 1969.
 Gatx/Boothe maintained the ship for a little over two years until selling her one last time to Kenematsu-Gosho, Ltd. of Japan on 4 September 1971.
 The old ship was broken up in Taiwan shortly thereafter.